chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 :::note
 The `ChiselCursor` interface is still work-in-progress.
 For example, methods such as `skip()`,  `map()`, and `reduce()` are planned for future releases.
 Also, the current implementation of `filter()` takes either a _restriction object_ or a function predicate.
-Filtering using restriction object is already quite efficient and done directly in the database.
-Predicate filtering can be slower as it's evaluated in TypeScript, but future releases of Chisel runtime will translate most TypeScript predicates to efficient database expressions.
+Filtering using a restriction object is already quite efficient and done directly in the database.
+Predicate filtering can be slower, as it's evaluated in TypeScript, but future releases of Chisel runtime will translate most TypeScript predicates to efficient database expressions.
 :::

 ### `filter`

-ChiselCursor supports two overloads of the `filter` method.
+ChiselCursor supports two overloads of the `filter()` method.
 The first accepts a predicate identifying elements to be kept or ignored.
 As an example, let's find all Gmail users:

 ```typescript
   const gmailUsers = await User.cursor()